axeluhl/sailing-analytics/wiki/info/landscape/amazon-ec2.md

 The SAP Sailing Analytics image is used to launch new instances, shared or dedicated, that host one or more Sailing Analytics application processes.
 The image contains an installation of the SAP JVM 8 under /opt/sapjvm_8, an Apache httpd service that is not currently used by default for reverse proxying / rewriting / logging activities, an initially empty directory ``/home/sailing/servers`` used to host default application process configurations, and an initialization script under ``/etc/init.d/sailing`` that handles the instance's initialization with a default application process from the EC2 instance's user data.
 Instructions for setting up such an image from scratch can be found [here](/wiki/info/landscape/creating-ec2-image-from-scratch).

 The user data line ``image-upgrade`` will cause the image to ignore all application configuration data and only bring the new instance to an updated state.
 For this, the Git content under ``/home/sailing/code`` is brought to the latest master branch commit, a ``yum update`` is carried out to install all operating system package updates available, log directories and the ``/home/sailing/servers`` directory are cleared, and the ``root`` user's crontab is brought up to date from the Git ``configuration/crontab`` file.
 If the ``no-shutdown`` line is provided in the instance's user data, the instance will be left running.
 Otherwise, it will shut down which would be a good default for creating a new image.
+See also [Upgrading AMIs](#upgrading-amis) for procedures that automate much of this upgrade process.

 The MongoDB Live Replica Set NVMe image is used to scale out or upgrade existing MongoDB replica sets.
 It also reads the EC2 instance's user data during start-up and can be parameterized by the following variables: ``REPLICA_SET_NAME``, ``REPLICA_SET_PRIMARY``, ``REPLICA_SET_PRIORITY``, and ``REPLICA_SET_VOTES``.
 An example configuration could look like this:
 ```